evantd/resume/resume.md

-# Evan Dower, Senior Software Engineer
+# Evan Dower, Staff Software Engineer

 > github-resume@evandower.com
 > (717) 673-8268
-> Remote
+> Remote/Seattle, seeking visa sponsorship and relocation to New Zealand

+Qualities:
+* rapidly delivers results even in new domains due to quickly gaining in-depth knowledge
+* delivers incrementally, with a focus on using data to determine whether further investment makes business sense
+* supports team cohesion & productivity by supporting teammates' growth

 ## Experience